 Switching from a cream to an ointment will help.
 Ointments usually do not cause burning, even when applied to scratched open skin.
 One cup of table salt may be added to warm bathwater to prevent burning.

 Most gentle baby shampoos can be used.
 Fragrance- and dye-free shampoos are preferred.
 The fewer the ingredients, the better.
-One example is Exederm™ Baby Eczema Shampoo.
-See the Seal of Acceptance™ Product Directory for suggested moisturizers.
+See the Seal of Acceptance™ Product Directory for suggested shampoos.

 Very mild eczema may be controlled with a good bathing and moisturizing routine alone.
 Mild eczema may require the occasional use of a low-potency topical steroid.
 But the majority of children with moderate to severe eczema (or atopic dermatitis) will need to use low- to medium-potency topical steroids on a more regular basis to control eczema.